takashilawson/optofluidics/README.md

 The HDF5 must contain measurement groups containing a set of timelapses.
 Each timelapse contains a collection of timestamped spectral data.

-Each spectra is expected to have a background spectra and reference spectra defined stored as an attribute.
+Each spectrum is expected to have a background spectrum and reference spectrum defined stored as an attribute.

 HDFS File
-- measurement
+- measurement ABC
   - timelapse_0
-    - spectra_0
+    - spectrum_0
-    - spectra_1
+    - spectrum_1
     - ...
   - timelapse_1
-    - spectra_0
+    - spectrum_0
-    - spectra_1
+    - spectrum_1
     - ...
+- measurement XYZ

 ## Installation
 This package an be installed by cloning this repo.
 It will be for installation via PyPi in due course.